tottoaz/ubiquity-checker/readme.md

 # Modification
 * Modify the "urls" array to contain the products you want to check.
 * Test that the mp3 will play on your system without error by adding a product you know is in stock.
 You don't want to find out that it doesn't work when something is actually in stock.
-If it causes an error then just delete exec('afplay mixkit-fast-small-sweep-transition-166.mp3')
+If it causes an error then just delete the `exec('afplay mixkit-fast-small-sweep-transition-166.mp3')` line from the script